 Modern roundabouts will be constructed at the ramp terminals at Exit 12A.
 Roundabouts provide significant operational and safety benefits when compared to traditional signalized or stop-controlled intersections.

 Auxiliary lanes will be constructed to connect the ramps from the new Exit 12A to the existing ramps at Exit 13.
 This connection will allow vehicles who are coming onto the highway at one interchange and exiting at the other to stay within the auxiliary lane and avoid having to merge with higher speed through traffic.

-Several intersections were identified as needing improvements to properly accommodate traffic, specifically trucks, through the business park.
+Several intersections were identified as needing improvements to properly accommodate traffic, specifically trucks, through the business park during construction.
 These intersections include:

-Each intersection has been designed with improved geometry to enhance the overall flow of trucks and traffic throughout the business park.
-The improvements have begun construction and are currently underway with the majority of the work expected to be completed in Fall 2020.
+Each intersection was designed with improved geometry to enhance the overall flow of trucks and traffic throughout the business park.
+These improvements were completed in Fall 2021.

 Careful planning and design measures along with accepted construction techniques will ensure that environmental impacts from activities such as road construction near developed areas, ponds and streams and disruption of highly erodible materials are minimized.

 The cost to construct the interchange, roundabouts, and intersection improvements is currently estimated at $50.8 million.
 Highway 103 is part of the National Highway System and the project has received approval for a Federal contribution under the National Trade Corridor Fund of up to 50 percent of the total eligible project costs to a maximum contribution of $20.4 million.
 The Town of Bridgewater will be contributing $8.4 million towards the existing business park intersection upgrades and the new watermain and sewer lines.